ignite/cli/docs/contributing/templates/concept_template.md

 This is _italics_ and this is **bold**.

-Use italics and bold sparingly, as emphasis is required only for specific things.
+Only use italics and bold for specific things.

 This is `inline code`.
 Use it for referencing package names and commands.